Rxbrooks15/Gang_Territory_Honors_Thesis/README.md

 ![IPPP](https://github.com/user-attachments/assets/c08ad8a6-fcac-4246-9aa4-6e57febaf6cc)
 The Point wise Conditional Intensity (x) of Gun Violence Incidents in Chicago (2007–2024)(excluding the year 2013).
 The intensity function reflects the estimated risk of shootings, with higher concentrations near the South and West Sides.
-These regions are in line with prevalent intersecting gang terrritories.
+With gang boundaries used as a covariate in the IPPP model, these regions are in line with prevalent intersecting gang terrritories and experience the greatest likely hood of school gun violence cases.

 ---------------------------------------------------------------------------------------------------
 ---------------------------------------------------------------------------------------------------